dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

 ![](vsts-build-database-overview.png)

 The first step will build the database package from source control.
 The highlighted items are the ones you need to change.
 The subfolder path variable is relative.
-I am using sample Git repo which is why the "RedgateSqlChangeAutomationStateBased" folder is in the path:
+I am using sample Git repo which is why the _RedgateSqlChangeAutomationStateBased_ folder is in the path:

 ![](vsts-build-database-package.png)

-The push package to Octopus step can be a little tricky.
-You need to know the full path to the artifact generated by the previous step.
-I’m not 100% sure how you would know without trial and error.
+The push package to Octopus step requires you to know the full path to the artifact generated by the previous step.
+I’m not 100% sure how you would know without trial and error:

 ![](vsts-push-database-package.png)